Litter in Kitsap

 Report creosote-treated wood, docks, floats and other derelict floating marine debris to the Washington Dept. of Natural Resources Marine Debris Removal Program, and report derelict vessels to the Derelict Vessel Removal Program.

 Research shows that 75% of Washingtonians don't litter, but the actions of those who do result in expensive cleanups, dangerous road conditions, loss of community pride and tourism, and big environmental impacts.
-We need to stop litter at the source.
+The programs and tips below can help us stop litter at the source.

 Secure Your Load for Safer Roads